E-Xor/cityhapps/readme.md

 Log::Debug('Some message ' . var_export($some_var, true)); // Dumps $some_var in log file
 ```

-Many request doens't go in controllers directly.
+Many request don't go in controllers directly.
 Look in Http/routes.php, especially for api routes.
 These requests go to Http/Contollers/APIController.php which makes some filtering and uses Handler/*.php for data.